 The rain was pelting down hard and I drove home through a rushing river.
 My 'wife' lifted her head from the TV and said, “Maoh?”

 "Chai."
 I was drunk and felt like telling her what my thoughts on our 'relationship', except my daughter called out from the bedroom.
 I went to her and laid on the bed.
 Big storms were scary for three year-olds.

-It had been a fun night, but not as much as holding her in my arms, because the thunder was getting louder.
+It had been a fun night, but not as much as holding her in my arms

 The next day I called Jamie.
 His phone was shut off.
 I drove by the Pigpen a Go-go.
-The bar was under four feet of water.
 A police sign in Thai said it was closed until further notice.

 I couldn’t be happier, because a place like that should only be open one night.